MWeldonLD/impossible-toggle-switch/README.md

 ![Screenshot of SDK code](img/launchdarkly-sdk.png)

-In a script tag implementation Self-hosting the LaunchDarkly SDK is a recommended best practice for production, as it will not introduce any critical dependencies on third-party service providers such as unpkg or jsDelivr
+In a script tag implementation, self-hosting the LaunchDarkly SDK is a recommended best practice for production as it will not introduce any critical dependencies on third-party service providers such as unpkg or jsDelivr